Adirondack Photos and Postcards

 Blue Mountain in background

-1924 view from Blue Mountain House Path to Lake from House 1940s new lounge
+1924 view from Blue Mountain House Path to Lake 1940s View

-In 1875, when he saw the success of John Holland's original Blue Mountain Lake House and the American (also known as the Ordway House, then Prospect House) on the opposite shore, Merwin decided to upgrade his log cabin to accommodate additional guests.
+In 1875, when he saw the success of John Holland’s original Blue Mountain Lake House and the American (later the Ordway House, then Prospect House) on the opposite shore, Merwin decided to upgrade his log cabin to accommodate additional guests.

-The hotel was taken over by William and Katherine Wessels who in 1947 began thinking of creating a space in which to preserve artifacts of early life in the Adirondacks.
-Since 1957 the site has housed the world-famous Adirondack Museum.
+In 1935 the hotel was purchased by William and Katherine Wessels and in 1947 they began talking with Harold K. Hochschild about creating a space in which to preserve artifacts of early life in the Adirondacks.
+They formed the Adirondack Historical Association in 1954 which purchased the property.
+And in 1957 Hochschild and Wessels opened the world-famous Adirondack Museum on the site.

 Return to Blue Mountain Photos